wangfowen/owenwangdotcom/blog/_posts/2019-08-26-engagement.md

 __Late March__

-Ivy and Owen go ring shopping for the first time.
-They check out a Tiffany's in Sydney.
-The price tag for the ring Ivy wants literally has Owen shook.
+Ivy and Owen check out rings for fun while wandering through Sydney.
+Ivy finds one she likes at Tiffany's and the price tag has Owen shook.

 __Early May__

-Owen orders the ring online, where it's half the price (protip).
+Owen orders the ring online, where it's literally half the price (protip).
 He gets it shipped to his friend Tommy’s place and starts discussing a plan with Ivy’s best friends Yifan and Yiti (henceforth Y&Y) for how a proposal would go down.
 From previous discussions, Owen knew that Ivy's ideal proposal would be private, have a scenic view, her friends would be there, and it'd be a surprise.
 They were already planning a girls’ trip to Croatia sans Owen, so that would be an opportune occasion for meeting the requirements.

 __May 21__